What Is Generation Z?

 Marketing to a Gen Z Audience

 Attention spans are getting shorter with each succeeding generation.
 Gen Z’ers have the shortest attention spans yet.
 The average attention span for a Gen Z’er is just over eight seconds.
-Contrast this with millennials who could manage to sit still for a full 12 seconds, and you can appreciate the importance of keeping your message short and to the point.
+Contrast this with millennials, who can manage to sit still for a full 12 seconds, and you can appreciate the importance of keeping your message short and to the point.

 If your audience consists mainly of Gen Z’ers, there is a strong possibility they are accessing your site exclusively from a mobile device.
 Generation Z is the most mobile-hungry generation yet, with most Gen Z’ers having been born into a world where smartphones have always existed.